 Digital assets are the foundation of the new economy.
 They represent stakes in services like prediction markets, micro-payments, smart contracts, remittance, games, distributed computing and others.
 Digital assets with the largest market capitalisation include Bitcoin, Ethereum, Monero, Dash, MaidSafeCoin, and of course ICONOMI.

+A blockchain is a data structure that makes it possible to create a digital ledger of transactions and share it among a distributed network of computers.
+It uses cryptography to allow each participant on the network to manipulate the ledger in a secure way, without the need for a central authority.
 The blockchain format was first used for bitcoin, as a solution to the problem of making a database both secure and widely distributed.
-Blockchain technology backs up Bitcoin to this day, but there has been a recent groundswell of interest from a variety of industries in making distributed ledger technology work.
+Blockchain technology currently backs up Bitcoin, but there has been a recent groundswell of interest from a variety of industries in making distributed ledger technology work.
 A blockchain is the structure of data that represents a financial ledger entry, or a record of a transaction.
 Each transaction is digitally signed to ensure its authenticity and that no one tampers with it, so the ledger itself and the existing transactions within it are assumed to be of high integrity.
 Once a block of data is recorded on the blockchain ledger, it’s extremely difficult to change or remove.
 When someone wants to add to it, participants in the network, all of which have copies of the existing blockchain, run algorithms to evaluate and verify the proposed transaction.
 If a majority of nodes agree that the transaction looks valid - that is, the identifying information matches the blockchain’s history - then the new transaction will be approved and a new block added to the chain.

 agree to participate.
 Each computer in a particular network is called a node.
 In its ideal

 state, each node has a copy of the entire ledger, similar to a local database, and works with